mkocaoglu/CausalGAN/README.md

 ### Configuration
-Since this really controls training of 3 different models (causal_controller, CausalGAN, and CausalBEGAN), many configuration options are available.
+Since this really controls training of 3 different models (CausalController, CausalGAN, and CausalBEGAN), many configuration options are available.
 To make things managable, there are 4 files corresponding to configurations specific to different parts of the model.
 Not all configuration combinations are tested.
 Default parameters are gauranteed to work.

 configurations:
 ./config.py  :  generic data and scheduling